neex/http2smugl/README.md

 # http2smugl

-This is a tool that helps to detect and exploit HTTP request smuggling in cases it can be achieved via HTTP/2 -> HTTP/1.1 conversion by the frontend server.
+This tool helps to detect and exploit HTTP request smuggling in cases it can be achieved via HTTP/2 -> HTTP/1.1 conversion by the frontend server.

 The scheme is as follows:
 1. An attacker sends a crafted HTTP/2 request to the target server, which we call _frontend_.